Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Experiments

 \subsection{Implementation Details}

-The coarse-grid update in Algorithm \ref{alg:twogridgeometric} was performed by Armijo line-search with a modification, such that if the calculated feasible stepsize was numerically close to $0$, then the coarse-step was discarded and a normal step was performed instead.
+The coarse grid update in Algorithm \ref{alg:twogridgeometric} was performed by Armijo line search with a modification, such that if the calculated feasible stepsize was numerically close to $0$, then the coarse step was discarded and a normal step was performed instead.

 For an efficient implementation of the geometric grid transfer operators we used vectorized versions.
 For the experiments in this work we use uniform weights $\omega_i$, therefore the geometric mean, defined in Eq. \eqref{eq:def-mean-B}, can be reformulated as